Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Convergence results of SGD

 \section{Convergence results of SGD}

 In this section, we analyze the convergence of the methods proposed in this paper with some existing techniques.
 For simplicity, we only study the widely used SGD with constant step size $\gamma$ in this paper.
-Our result should extend to boarder cases.
+Our results should extend to broader cases.
 The parameter update procedure of SGD is presented as

 leveraging the information of an estimator of the gradient of the loss function at the current state $\phi_t$.
 The gradient estimator for TGRR-MLMC is